401(k) administrators, we salute you.

 Integrate Your Payroll & 401(k) Provider

 Doing any of this manually is likely to result in mistakes, so why not automate the process?
 A lot of companies now offer integrations between your payroll and 401(k) provider.
-Synchronizing these systems could save you a ton of time, hassle, and compliance risk.
+Synchronizing these systems could reduce hassle, and compliance risk.

 Use Electronic Storage for Your Documents

-401(k) auditors agree: one of the biggest time sinks in the large plan audit for plan sponsors is having to spend hours digging up documents and data.
+401(k) auditors agree: One of the biggest time sinks in the large plan audit for plan sponsors is having to spend hours digging up documents and data.
 That’s why they recommend electronic storage.
-Having everything organized in one, easy-to-reach place saves you hours during your annual audit, and can save you a lot of hassle and potentially fines should the Department of Labor ever come knocking.
+Having everything organized in one, easy-to-reach place saves you hours during your annual audit, and can save you the hassle and reduces potential fines.

 Outsource Liability for Plan Administration

 As the plan sponsor, 401(k) administration mistakes are legally your responsibility.
-That means you might be on the hook for thousands (if not hundreds of thousands of dollars should mistakes be made).
+That means you might be on the hook for thousands (if not hundreds of thousands of dollars from plan errors).

-Luckily, you can make that someone else’s problem!
+Luckily, you are not required to do all the work yourself - in fact the Department of Labor allows (and arguably encourages) administrators to retain outside fiduciaries if they do not have the time or expertise to administer the plan.
 A 3(16) fiduciary can take on both your administrative burdens and the liability for any mistakes that result from their work.